mbellehumeur/OHIF-FHIR/README.md

 The response in this case is a JSON object containing the context information.

 ### PowerCast connector
 The PowerCast connector is  a utility of the Nuance PsOne reporting client.
-It runs on Windows PC and provides a local endpoint to discover, authenticate and get a topic for their FHIRcast hub.
-It also allows launching the PsOne client.
+It runs on Windows PC and provides a local endpoint for discovery and login.
+It can launch the PsOne client and also provide the FHIRcast topic.
 Specifications here:
 [Nuance Powercast](https://connect2.nuancepowerscribe.com/psonesetup/PO-PowerCastIntegrationGuide.pdf).

 #### Configuration